No. of Users / People *

 You’re also able to select a Site Contact, who you would typically liaise with regarding the asset in question (either in person when carrying out a service, or via phone/email).

-You can also add additional information into the Asset Location field which you can use for enhanced on-site location detail – i.e. you may want to include a room/workshop or factory floor location description.
+• You can also add manually add information into the Asset Location field which you can use for enhanced on-site location detail – i.e. you may want to include a room/workshop or factory floor location description.

 The final fields on asset creation are able to provide an enhanced level of detail to the asset record.
 They define:

-On a saved Asset record you will be able to quickly access associated Jobs and Tickets or create a new Job or Ticket.
+On a saved Asset record you will be able to quickly create or access associated Jobs and Tickets.

 You can view and manage all your Assets from either: